Joseph Lister: Medical student

 Lister registered as a medical student in the winter of 1849 and became active in the University Debating Society and the Hospital Medical Society.
 In the autumn of 1849, he returned to college with a microscope given to him by his father.
 After completing courses in anatomy, physiology and surgery, he was awarded a "Certificate of Honours", winning the silver medal in anatomy and physiology and a gold medal in botany.

 His main lecturers were John Lindley professor of botany, Thomas Graham professor of chemistry, Robert Edmond Grant professor of comparative anatomy, George Viner Ellis professor of anatomy and William Benjamin Carpenter professor of medical jurisprudence.
 Lister often spoke highly of Lindley and Graham in his writings, but Wharton Jones professor of ophthalmic medicine and surgery, and William Sharpey professor of physiology, exercised the greatest influence on him.
 He was greatly attracted by Dr. Sharpey's lectures, which inspired in him a love of experimental physiology and histology that never left him.

 Thomas Henry Huxley praised Wharton Jones for the method and quality of his physiology lectures.
 As a clinical scientist working in physiological sciences, he was foremost in the number of discoveries he made.
 He was also considered a brilliant ophthalmic surgeon, his main field.
 He conducted research into the circulation of blood and the phenomena of inflammation, carried out on the frog's web (Note: The webbed feet of the hind leg of a chloroformed frog.) and the bat's wing, and no doubt suggested this method of research to Lister.
 Sharpey was called the father of modern physiology as he was the first to give a series of lectures on the subject.
 Prior to that the field had been considered part of anatomy.
 Sharpey studied at Edinburgh University, then went to Paris to study clinical surgery under French anatomist Guillaume Dupuytren and operative surgery under Jacques Lisfranc de St. Martin.
-Sharpey met Syme while in Paris and became the two became life-long friends.
+Sharpey met James Syme while in Paris and the two became life-long friends.
 After he moved to Edinburgh he taught anatomy with Allen Thomson as his physiological colleague.
 He left Edinburgh in 1836, to become the first Professor of Physiology.